martindyr/holidaze/README.md

 ## Acknowledgments

 - **Noroff School of Technology and Digital Media**: For providing the API and project framework.
-- **React and Bootstrap Communities**: For the excellent tools and documentation.
+- **React and Bootstrap Communities**: For the tools and documentation.
 - **Contributors**: Thank you to everyone who has contributed to this project.